gargmegham/Portfolio-V1/README.md

 Please also note that I did not build this site.
 ### TL;DR
 Yes, you can fork this repo.
-Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
+Please give the original creator proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
 Thanks!
 ## 🛠 Installation & Set Up

 1. Install the Gatsby CLI